 My wife and I have been together almost 34 years and lived together about 32.
 Early in a conversation I was having recently with a new friend, I casually mentioned how my wife and I shifted responsibility several years ago for which of us would be in charge of tracking our financial situation.

-As that same conversation continued I found myself reflecting on how many of these shifts my wife and I have made during our time together in order to keep things humming along.
-I remarked to my friend that these shifts remind me of the frequent calibration those analog household scales used to require in order to show your accurate weight.
-Thinking back on your longstanding relationships, what are some tweaks you recall making to keep things purring?
-Which of those tweaks were hardest for you?
-Straight guys: I won't accept "learning to put the toilet seat down".
+As the conversation continued I found myself reflecting on how many of these shifts my wife and I have made during our time together in order to keep things humming along.
+I remarked to my friend that these shifts are like the frequent calibration those old analog scales needed in order to accurately show your weight.
+When you think back on longstanding relationships, what are some tweaks you recall making to keep things purring?
+Which were the hardest for you?
+No fair saying "putting the toilet seat down".

-I can also think of shifts I've made with my brother and sisters to keep those relationships (mostly) humming for sixty-five or more years, though I only lived with the three of them for the first twenty.
+Though I can think of shifts I've made with my brother and sisters to keep those relationships (mostly) humming for 58-60 years, I only lived with the 3 of them for the first 20.
 And, we had our parents to act as referees if things got out of hand.
-So I suspect a great deal more tweaking is needed when it's just two people in a (theoretically) equal partnership.
+So it's possible more tweaking is needed when it's just two people in a (theoretically) equal partnership.
 Your thoughts?
 Now as far as the shifts/tweaks needed to keep a relationship with a parent purring?
-Major calibrations are often required there for many of us and I've got my list.
-But I'm saving those for a professional; blogs need boundaries, don't you think?
+Major calibrations required there and I've got my list.
+But I think I'll save it for a professional; blogs need boundaries, don't you think?